jhchiu1/GeoPedia4/README.md

 ## Getting Started

+These instructions will get you a copy of the project up and running on your local machine.

+* Pull it: `git clone https://github.com/jhchiu1/GeoPedia4'

 Create and activate virtual environment

 * ./venv/bin/pip install -r requirements.txt
 * source venv/bin/activate
 * python app.py
 * App will be running on http://127.0.0.1:5000

-These instructions will get you a copy of the project up and running on your local machine.

-1. Pull it: `git clone https://github.com/jhchiu1/GeoPedia'
-2. Run it: Windows `py weatherapi.py` Linux/OSX `python3 weatherapi.py`

 ### Prerequisites